milanhirani27/milanhirani27/README.md

 <h1 align="center">Hey 👋, I'm Milan Hirani!</h1>

-<h3 align="center">A passionate Fullstack Software Developer from India</h3>
+<h3 align="center">A passionate React Native Developer from India</h3>

 ### Glad to see you here!
 Welcome to my GitHub profile!
-I am a passionate React-Native and Node.js Developer with a focus on building scalable and performant apps.
+I am a passionate React-Native Developer with a focus on building scalable and performant apps.
 My expertise lies in JavaScript, React-Native, Android & iOS application development, and Redux.
 I love the process of building app and UI components from prototypes and working with native modules to create seamless integrations.
 I have a firm grasp of JavaScript, including ES6+, and take pride in writing well-documented and clean code.